 Using SASKTRAN-HR, the Jacobians for all the retrieved aerosol profiles were calculated and inverted to determine the gain matrices which were used as shown in in Eq.
 8 to determine the retrieval precision.
 It should be noted that not all of the Jacobians were stable enough to be inverted due to negative sensitivity of the lower tangent altitudes(Bourassa et al., 2007).
 This caused these cases to be removed from the data set.
 Unfortunately, this resulted in a large portion of the SSA 30o cases not to invert properly and left too few for accurate statistics and were removed.
 Overall, these led to a loss of 9% of all of the retrieved scans for the precision analysis.

 A value of 1% was chosen for uncertainty in the measurement vector which is similar to the measurement uncertainty of the OSIRIS instrument at the aerosol retrieval wavelengths and tangent altitudes.
 The same uncertainty was selected no matter the polarization or geometry.
 This allows for the determination of the absolute change in precision for an instrument with the same measurement uncertainty no matter the polarization state measured.
-The diagonal values of the covariance matrix, Sϵ, were 0.2% since they consist of the tangent altitude of the measurement and the the reference altitude.
-The cross terms of the covariance matrix was were 0.1% to represent the error in the normalization altitude.
+The diagonal values of the covariance matrix, Sϵ, were 0.2% since they consist of the tangent altitude of the measurement and the reference altitude.
+The cross terms of the covariance matrix were 0.1% to represent the error in the normalization altitude.
 For each parameter listed in section 2.2 an uncertainty of the retrieved radiance was determined.
 This uncertainty, stated as a percent error, was used to determine the standard deviation and mean for each polarization and input parameter.
 With the statistics trends were determined for each polarization and parameter to determine if there was a large effect on the overall precision depending on the test parameters.
 However, the 500 nm wavelength resulted in precision estimates that were large and noisy.
 This lead to forming a bias in the results for the tested input parameters and was removed when doing the analysis.
 The remaining profiles were used to determine the percent error at each altitude and each linear polarization was compared to the scalar base case.
 The analysis was performed for the SSA, SZA, albedo, extinction type, fine mode type, percentage of coarse mode, and wavelength.

 Two primary results were noted.
-First, the vertical polarization shows a an improvement in uncertainty of on average 5-10% for forwardi scattering cases across altitudes from 15 to 29 km that decreases as altitude increases.
+First, the vertical polarization shows a an improvement in uncertainty of on average 5-10% for forward scattering cases across altitudes from 15 to 29 km that decreases as altitude increases.
 For backscatter scattering cases the linear polarizations yield the same percent error as the scalar case with a maximum relative percent difference of 2%.
 The other major note is the change of relative error with wavelength.
 At 750 nm the vertical polarization sees a 30% relative improvement over the base case at 16 km and gradually decreases to a 20% improvement at 28 km.
 For 1000 and 1250 nm the vertical polarizations and scalar once again have very similar present errors and at 1500 nm about a 5% worse relative error is seen at the lower altitudes but reaches par with the scalar case at approximately 20 km.
 For the horizontal case the same magnitude but opposite effects occurs for the precision.
 The other parameters tested (i.e. albedo, SZA, etc.) do not show a significance difference between the different polarizations and do not appear to have a large effect on the precision of the profiles.